-Add Fingerling Potatoes and thyme to the pan and season with Salt and Ground Black Pepper.
+Add fingerling potatoes and thyme to the pan and season with Salt and Black Pepper.
 Cook for three to four minutes or until potatoes are heated through.
 Remove from heat and set aside.

 Place the saute pan in the oven and finish cooking for four to five minutes.